 You can also apply Custom Issue Fields and tags to Issues to organize Issues.

 Custom Issue Fields allow you to classify Issues using fields made up of a label and a type.
 They can be updated from the Custom Issue Fields tab of the Issue details page.
-To learn more, see What are Custom Issue Fields, and how do I use them?
+To learn more, see guide on Custom Issue Fields.

 Tags allow you to categorize and track your Issues so that you and your team can stay organized.
 Admins are able to create and manage tags via the Dashboard settings.
 For more info, see How do I create and use tags?

 To add a tag to an Issue, click the ‘Edit’ button next to any current tags (towards the top of the Issue details screen).

 In the drop-down that appears, enter the new tags you’d like to add to this Issue.
 Please note that you will need to add a comma between tags.

 Click ‘Add Tags’ to complete this process.
 The new tags will now appear next to the Issue on your Dashboard.

 There may be instances where you want to create an Issue on behalf of a user, such as to document offline support inquiries or to follow up on a very old inquiry.
 To create an Issue on behalf of a user, navigate to the Issues page, then click the ‘Create Issue’ button located in the 2nd pane.